OhhhZenix/CSC400/Module-5/README.md

 # Module 5
-A simple Java program that.
+A simple Java program that demonstrates radix sort.

 ## Usage
 1. Ensure you are in the correct directory of the sub-project.